-Newcrest Mining Ltd has been convicted and fined $450,000 following a prosecution by the Department of Planning and Environment’s Resources Regulator over the death of a worker at the underground Ridgeway Mine (which is currently under a care & maintenance program) at Cadia near Orange in 2015.
+Newcrest Mining Ltd has been convicted and fined $450,000 following a prosecution by the Department of Planning and Environment’s Resources Regulator over a crush fatality at the underground Ridgeway Mine (which is currently under a care & maintenance program) at Cadia near Orange in 2015.

 Newcrest was convicted of a Category 2 offence for failing to comply with a health and safety duty under the Work Health and Safety Act 2011.
 The fine was discounted 25% after the company entered an early guilty plea.